mangini/chrome-app-samples-tagscript/README.md

 ## Use cases:

-1. Chromium branch point
+1. Chromium branch point:
 Next script's run will handle it, based on Omaha feed

-2. Chrome released to channel
+2. Chrome released to channel:
 Next script's run will handle it, based on Omaha feed

-3. Samples changed on trunk
+3. Samples changed on trunk:
 Pull request accepted, no problem

-4. Special cases: Samples changed on M?? branches
+4. Special cases: Samples changed on M?? branches:
 Pull request only accepted if it is blocking or very important and branch-specific change.
 No upstream/merge of changes, never.
 Script should handle moving the channel tag to the tip of the corresponding branch (step 7 on the script workflow below)

-5. Special cases: User branches from a tag, but tag is moved when user submits pull request Needs testing.
+5. Special cases: User branches from a tag, but tag is moved when user submits pull request:
+Needs testing.
 Ideally, PRs, even if the branch was created from a tag, would go either to the appropriate branch (if it is a bug fix specifically on that branch) or to trunk.

 6. Special cases: User branched from a branch that were removed.
 What happens?
 Needs testing.